Break-Even Point in Sales

 The Safety Margin is an indicator that tells how much sales can decrease before reaching the losses.

-For the current sales, or budgeted, there are two ways to calculate the margin of safety: one, in values and the other, as percentage.
+For the current sales, or budgeted, there are two ways to calculate the margin of safety: one, in values and the other,

 The formulas involved in the calculation are as follows: